OpenDSA/OpenDSA/RST/en/Glossary.rst

       The connection that links two :term:`nodes <node>` in a :term:`tree`, :term:`linked list`, or :term:`graph`.

+   edit distance
+      Given strings :math:`S` and :math:`T`, the edit distance is a measure for the number of editing steps required to convert :math:`S` into :math:`T`.

    efficient
       A solution is said to be efficient if it solves the problem within the required